hazemelh/pizza_bot_luis/README.md

 - Launch Bot Framework Emulator
 - File -> Open Bot
-- Enter a Bot URL of `http://localhost:3978/api/messages`
+- Enter a Bot URL of `http://localhost:3978/api/messages` *OR* Use PizzaBot.bot found in the project folder.

-## Deploy the bot to Azure

-To learn more about deploying a bot to Azure, see [Deploy your bot to Azure](https://aka.ms/azuredeployment) for a complete list of deployment instructions.

 ## Further reading